 Vanilla extract from your kitchen is a special gift that will be remembered all year.
 Chocolate dipped dried and candied fruit take minutes to make, and while spiced nuts take a bit more time, all three can easily be accomplished in one afternoon, leaving lots of time to listen to music and fuss with labels and bows!
 If you like, take the time to write out the recipe on a little card to include so they can recreate the treat.

 Make an afternoon if it.
-A nice respite in a hectic time, a gift to yourself.
+Kick everyone out of the house if they are not helpers.
+Put on some music, brew some tea, and relax lean into a nice respite in a hectic time, a gift to yourself.

 Glazed Spiced Nuts

-In a large, dry skillet, over medium high heat, toast the nuts for around five minutes, keeping them moving.
+In a large, dry skillet, over medium high heat, toast the nuts for around five minutes if they are raw, keeping them moving.
 Don’t walk away from these!
 You will know when they are ready when they start to perfume the air and you see some brown.
 Remove from the pan and set aside.

-Add the brown sugar, orange juice, and tamari and mix well.
-Place back on the burner on medium and cook for five minutes or so, until everything is well blended.
-Fish out the rosemary stems and add the reserved nuts, mix well, and pour out onto the baking dish.
+Add the brown sugar, Worcester sauce, and tamari and mix well.
+Fish out the rosemary stems and add the reserved nuts, mix well, and pour out onto the baking pans.
 Spread this single layer, sprinkle with coarse salt and a few grinds of pepper, and place in the middle rack of your oven.

-Bake for 10 minutes, stir them up, then return to the oven for another five minutes or so.
+Bake for 7 minutes, stir them up, then return to the oven for another five minutes or so.
+They will probably take longer, but it depends on the heat of your oven.
+Keep an eye on them.
 You will notice the liquid has thickened and is starting to bubble.
 Remove from the oven and let cool.

 When the nuts have cooled a little, use a thin spatula to break them apart, and do this again before they are completely cooled to avoid clumping.
 Place in jars or cellophane bags and pretty them up for gift giving.
 These freeze nicely, so you can make them weeks in advance.
 I freeze them so I won’t eat them all!
 You can also mix them with dried fruits and chocolate chips for a trail mix type of snack.